 Are you wanting to use traditional camp songs in your elementary music class but struggling to find music literacy and curriculum connections?
-Check out the ideas below.
-But first, let’s talk about WHY you should integrate camp songs into your music curriculum
+Camp Songs can absolutely be an important tool for developing music literacy.
+Check out the ideas below which can turn fun and sometimes silly songs into real music learning experiences.

 Why Use Camp Songs in Elementary Music

 There are LOTS of reasons to use traditional camp songs in elementary music classes.

 - Kids need to learn to how to have “good, old-fashioned fun.”
 Silly camp songs are fun by nature.
 Help your students learn how to unplug and have fun.

 - Camp songs naturally draw students in and increase engagement in music class activities.

 - Many children are exposed to a lot of inappropriate media.
 Even many cartoons and television shows which are written for children often send the wrong messages.
 Choosing our literature carefully can help build character and show students how to have fun without being disrespectful or demeaning anyone.

 - Many of your students will probably never get the opportunity to go to summer camp.
 They may not learn these traditional songs elsewhere.
 Pass on the tradition.

 How to Integrate Camp Songs In Elementary Music Curriculum

 At first glance, camp songs may seem to be a silly form of entertainment, but not all camp songs are silly.
 And these traditional songs can provide REAL MUSIC LEARNING opportunities.
 Read on for tips to teach music skills through traditional camp songs.